mbustosorg/who-won/README.md

 * WHOWON_MYSQL_PASSWORD
 * WHOWON_USER_PASSWORDS
 * WHOWON_HOUSE_TAKE
+* AWS_ACCESS_KEY_ID
+* AWS_SECRET_ACCESS_KEY

+The AWS variables are to allow the application to store the images of betting slips on S3.

-To set these in Heroku, you can do the following:
+To set these in Heroku, you do the following:

 ```bash
 $ heroku config:set WHOWON_MYSQL_URL=jdbc:mysql://mysql.*****:3306/whowon